Nephos/MorningPeak/README.md

 ## 1.1.
 Requirements

 - Ruby 2.0 or greater.
-- Postgresql server.
+- Postgresql server 9 or greater running with creditentials.

 ## 1.2.
 Initialization

-In your shell, start by using this script:
+Start by pasting this script in your shell:
 ```bash
 cd MorningPeak/
 gem install bundler